“Sometimes, it takes a hacker to catch a hacker.”

 This was personal.
 Shimomura, an expert in network forensics and security, took it as a challenge.

-Tsutomu Goes Full Cyber Sherlock
+How the Hunt Began Tsutomu Goes Full Cyber Sherlock

 Tsutomu collaborated with FBI agents and used his own